MicrosoftDocs/well-architected/well-architected/operational-excellence/observability.md

 In this architecture, the data-collection service posts data to a queue.
 A message queue is suitable because it provides "at least once" semantics that helps ensure that queued data won't be lost after it's posted.
 You can implement the storage-writing service by using a separate worker role.
 You can use the [Priority Queue pattern](/azure/architecture/patterns/priority-queue) to implement this architecture.

 For scalability, you can run multiple instances of the storage-writing service.
-If there's a high volume of events or a high number of data points being monitored, you can use Azure Event Hubs to dispatch the data to a different compute instance for processing and storage.
+If a high volume of events or a high number of data points is being monitored, you can use Azure Event Hubs to dispatch the data to a different compute instance for processing and storage.

 **Consolidation strategies**